ivanGrzegorczyk/Decentralized-Lottery/README.md

 * Smart Contracts: Leveraging the power of smart contracts using the Foundry framework for automated and secure lottery operations.

 ## How it Works
-1. **Ticket Purchase**
+1. **Raffle Purchase**
-Users can participate in the lottery by purchasing tickets.
-Each ticket serves as an entry into the drawing, and users can buy as many tickets as they desire.
-The value of each ticket contributes to the total jackpot amount.
+Users can participate in the lottery by purchasing raffles.
+Each raffle serves as an entry into the drawing, and users can buy as many raffles as they desire.
+The value of each raffle contributes to the total jackpot amount.

 2. **Jackpot Accumulation**
-The total value of all purchased tickets accumulates to form the jackpot.
+The total value of all purchased raffles accumulates to form the jackpot.

 3. **Lottery Conclusion**
 Chainlink Automation is employed to automate the finalization of the lottery.
 This ensures a seamless and secure execution of the lottery conclusion process, distributing the accumulated jackpot to the winning participant.